platyplus/platyplus-app/packages/documentation/dev/installation.md

 ### Development dependencies

-The docker compose files are automatically generated at every `git commit`.
+- The docker compose files are automatically generated at every `git commit`.
 The script requires the package merge-yaml-cli to be installed.

 ```sh
 npm i -g merge-yaml-cli
 ```

-[Envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) is also used in the script to start the services in development mode.
+- [Envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) is also used in the script to start the services in development mode.
   In Mac OSX, you can install it with brew:

 ```sh
 brew install gettext
 ```

+- git version >= 2.13.2

 ::: tip
 It is recommended to install the [Hasura CLI](https://docs.hasura.io/1.0/graphql/manual/hasura-cli/install-hasura-cli.html).
 :::

+- node

 ### VS Code